 SQL Server with the AdventureWorksDW2012 database.
-To enhance security, the sample databases are not installed by default.
-To download the AdventureWorksDW2012 database, see Adventure Works for SQL Server 2012.
+To download the AdventureWorksDW2012 database, download

 Sample data.
 The sample data is included with the SSIS lesson packages.
-To download the sample data and the lesson packages, do the following things.
+To download the sample data and the lesson packages as a Zip file, click here.

 Lessons in This Tutorial